DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 ## Defining Expected Data

-We specify what data can be passed from disy Cadenza to the Anylytics Extension by defining at least one `cadenzaanalytics.data.attribute_group`.
+We specify what data can be passed from disy Cadenza to the Anylytics Extension by defining at least one [`AttributeGroup()`](cadenzaanalytics/data/attribute_group.html).

 ```
 my_attribute_group = ca.AttributeGroup(